Skip to main content

 Twenty-three exploits, five chains, four years of CVEs

 The cassowary chain is one of twelve named exploit chains within Coruna.
 The full kit covers iOS 13 through 17.2.1 with no gaps.
+This complete coverage means the attackers can target virtually any device running these iOS versions, leaving few safe havens for potential victims.

 Chain CVE iOS versions targeted Exploit type